TrDHuy21/CodeGrader-frontend/README.md

 ## 🎯 Overview

 This is the frontend interface for the CodeGrader system, built with **Angular**.
-It provides a modern web application for students to submit code assignments and for instructors to manage programming courses.
+It provides a modern web application for students to submit code assignments.
 For detailed system information, architecture, and backend setup, please refer to the [CodeGrader Backend Repository](https://github.com/TrDHuy21/CodeGrader-Backend).

 ## 📋 Prerequisites